JUMP TO SECTION

 Since you’re reading this, you are one of us.
 And so, we want to tell you the best ways to conduct competitor analysis.

-If you really want to ace at competitor analysis, go ahead, read this detailed guide about how would you conduct your competitive analysis:
+If you really want to ace competitor analysis, go ahead, read this detailed guide about how would you conduct your competitive analysis:

 There may be many businesses with similar products and/or services like yours.
 But not all of them can be your competitors.
 You need to pick businesses with similar brand values as yours.